latenighttales/alcali/README.md

 - Get notified in real time when a job is created, updated or has returned.

-- Store your jobs results by leveraging the `master_job_store` setting with Alcali master returner.
+- Store your jobs results by leveraging the `master_job_store` setting with database master returner.

 - Check your minions conformity to their highstate.